guettli/programming-guidelines/README.md

 -   If the implementation is easy to explain, it may be a good idea.
 -   Namespaces are one honking great idea -- let's do more of those!

-In the year 2001 I knew these programming languages: Basic, Pascal, Assembler, C, C++, Prolog, Lisp, Visual Basic, Java, JavaScript, tcl/tk, Perl.
+In the year 2001, I knew these programming languages: Basic, Pascal, Assembler, C, C++, Prolog, Lisp, Visual Basic, Java, JavaScript, Tcl/Tk, Perl.

 I was unhappy with all of them and looked for a new language.
-I narrowed down the languages I was interested in and there were two choices left.
+I narrowed down the languages, I was interested in and there were two choices left.
-One was ruby, the other was python.
+One was ruby, the other was Python.
 I choose Python.
 It looked simpler, like executable pseudo-code.
 Since 2001 I use it nearly every work-day.
-I like it, and up to now no other language attracts me.
+I like it, and up to now, no other language attracts me.

-I am not married with Pyhon.
+I am not married to Python.
 I am willing to change.
 But the next language needs to be better.
-Up to now I see no alternative.
+Up to now, I see no alternative.

-JavaScript has the big benefit, that it can be executed in the browser.
+JavaScript has a big benefit, that it can be executed in the browser.
 But I don't like it.
 Why I don't like it?
 I don't know.
 Sometimes feelings are more important than facts.

 ### CRUD --&gt; CRD

-In most cases software does create, read, update, delete data.
+In most cases, the software does create, read, update, delete data.
 See [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)

 The "update" part is the most difficult one.

 Sometimes CRD helps: Do not implement the update operation.
 Use delete+create.
-But be sure to use transactions to avoid data loss, if your data stroage supports this:
+But be sure to use transactions to avoid data loss, if your data storage supports this:
 "BEGIN; DELETE ...; INSERT ...; COMMIT;"

 Translating to SQL terms: